 Generation Walking Tours are highly recommended.
 Look for the guide with light blue shirts holding blue umbrellas in the square by La Catadral.
 Free tours of Barcelona depart every day at 10:30am and Mon, Wed and Fri at 3:00pm.
 Free tours for Gaudi and Modernism depart every day at 3:00pm.
 More info: www.generationtours.com

 Finding accommodations in Barcelona, especially during peak summer season can be tight or expensive.
-AirBNB is a good option if you’re willing to put some effort into mapping out proximity to transit and areas you will want to visit, and are prudent about checking reviews.
+VRBO and AirBNB are good options if you’re willing to put some effort into mapping out proximity to transit and areas you will want to visit, and are prudent about checking reviews.
+VRBO is also gaining traction as a competitive offering and Booking.com often lists not only traditional hotels, but also unique properties and accommodation rentals.
 Barcelona sites are a bit spread out, so it’s worth finding something central.
-Trip Advisor is a good place to compare options.
+But of course if you’ve rented a scooter, who cares if you’re a little less central!
+Expedia and Hotels.com are also good places to compare available options.
 Often smaller European style walk ups are listed there, with great comparison pricing options, and sometimes deals if you hit it right.
 Plus unlike AirBNB, most places can be reserved with a credit card and no down payment up front, saving you money and cancellation hassles if you find an alternative you like better down the road.
 It’s also great having “trips and accommodations” saved in one place – especially handy as you plan other places to visit and stay while in Spain or elsewhere in Europe.
 Or have a preliminary look below for your dates to get a sense of what the per night rates might be.

 This post contains affiliate links, which at no cost to you, help us to continue to provide helpful travel content, while supporting reputable travel product and service providers we have used ourselves.